-At least two reverse stings have been conducted within the county in order to address the consumer-level demand driving the commercial sex market, and related human trafficking offenses.
-In 2013, five men were arrested during an undercover operation by Hobbs Police.
+Efforts to address prostitution and sex trafficking have included the use of tactics to reduce consumer-level demand.
+At least two reverse stings have been conducted within the county.
+In 2013, five men were arrested during an undercover operation by Hobbs police.
 Court documents said that two agents posed as prostitutes and recorded the men trying to buy sex.
 In 2014, four men were arrested after answering a decoy Craigslist ad placed by the Hobbs Police Department.
 The men agreed to meet at a hotel, where they were arrested by a police officer upon arrival to the room.
 The men were taken to Hobbs City Jail, and the men all posted bail and later faced charges in the city court.
 In both operations, the ’ names and ages of the arrested men were publicly released.

 - Lea County Drug Task Force